makerkit/next-tinacms-blog-kit/README.md

 ✔ do you want us to override your _app.tsx? … no
 ```

+This command will generate some redundant files; feel free to remove them.

 Decorate the following commands with `--experimentalData` to enable querying and filtering your graphql content with Tina:

 ```